 - Google Search Console — for organic performance and AI Overviews data

-- Bing Webmaster Tools — essential for ChatGPT and Copilot indexing
+- Bing Webmaster Tools — relevant for Bing and Copilot; for ChatGPT: allow OAI-SearchBot in your robots.txt

 Free starting point